IvanG16/Desafios/Calculator/README.md

 The square root of negative numbers don't exist.

 Using parentesis will change the order in which the equation will be processed.

+## WIP

+-The scientific mode for the calculator is not yet available for this version and so the button currently does nothing.

+-Parenthesis will only display for negative numbers to comply with the rule of operators shouldn't be next to eachother.
+In the future there may be a button for specifically using paranthesis while complying with the priority rule when doing an operation.